 October 24th, 2020

 In the video and post below, I provide three practices that will help you to manage menstruation and painful periods.
-These are considered practices because we need to become familiar with their application.
-Once we are familiar, we will use these practices for our best interest and to bring more ease, honor, and balance to our body and life.
+These are considered practices because they take time to integrate, while we become familiar and comfortable with their benefits.
+Once we are familiar, we can use these practices for our best interest and to bring more ease, honor, and balance to our body and life.

 These are practices I have used for quite sometime and will always lean on them.